All Episodes

 Technical, I love technical because it works.

-Uh so uh in our our woo-woo mental wrestling here, I have a tendency to approach everything from a critical thinking or a technical viewpoint.
+So in our woo-woo mental wrestling here, I have a tendency to approach everything from a critical thinking or a technical viewpoint.

-Uh it affects my life in a very positive way, for instance, because I approached um cancer therapy on my own body this way, and it's like I can prove it or I can can I can prove it works or it doesn't work by various different mechanisms, right?
+And it's like I can prove it or I can prove it works or it doesn't work by various different mechanisms, right?

-I mean, just uh a rational examination of whether this is a good approach or not.
+I mean, just a rational examination of whether this is a good approach or not.

 A therapy could work or could not.